Gaotu Techedu Inc. (GOTU) Shares Down Despite Recent Market Volatility

-Gaotu Techedu Inc. (NYSE: GOTU)’s stock price has decreased by -3.08 compared to its previous closing price of 3.08.
-However, the company has seen a -0.50% decrease in its stock price over the last five trading sessions.
+The stock price of Gaotu Techedu Inc. (NYSE: GOTU) has dropped by -5.90 compared to previous close of 2.88.
+Despite this, the company has seen a fall of -12.01% in its stock price over the last five trading days.
 The Wall Street Journal reported on 02/22/22 that Chinese Tutoring Companies Take Big Financial Hit Amid Crackdown

 Is It Worth Investing in Gaotu Techedu Inc. (NYSE: GOTU) Right Now?

-Gaotu Techedu Inc. (NYSE: GOTU) has a higher price-to-earnings ratio of 770.00x compared to its average ratio. compared to its average ratio and a 36-month beta value of -0.74.
-Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 1 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Gaotu Techedu Inc. (NYSE: GOTU) is 677.50x, which is above its average ratio.
+Moreover, the 36-month beta value for GOTU is -0.73.
+Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 1 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now